instadw/instadwell-blog/_posts/2026-2-17-top-10-co-living-spaces-in-delhi-the-ultimate-guide-to-finding-a-pg.md

 A premium PG in Delhi is a fully managed, high-amenity accommodation, typically a private AC room in a purpose-built co-living building with attached or semi-attached bathrooms, daily housekeeping, high-speed Wi-Fi, a meal plan, biometric entry, CCTV, and community spaces like gyms, lounges, or terraces.

-Premium PGs in Delhi are concentrated in South Delhi, especially Vasant Kunj, Saket, etc.
+Premium PGs in Delhi are concentrated in South Delhi, especially Vasant Kunj, Saket.

 HelloWorld is one of the leading premium operators in Delhi, with properties starting from ₹25,000 and going up to ₹40,000/month for ultra-premium suites.